Chan-man00/fogeye/README.md

 ** Note: OpenMV IDE License must be purchased at [License](https://openmv.io/products/openmv-cam-board-key) for $15 **

 ### HDR
 To improve performance of our Machine Learning model we implemented HDR processing for our training image datasets.
 By merging multiples of the same image taken at different exposures HDR provides greater contrast and detail, reduced image artifacts, and a wider range of luminance improving the information provided to the algorithm.
 The HDR is implemented in two stages.
-Four images of the same scene are recorded byt the camera at different exposures ranging around what the auto exposure would be, and those images are merged in post processing on a seperate computer.
+Four images of the same scene are recorded by the camera at different exposures ranging around what the auto exposure would be.
+Those images are then merged in post processing on a separate computer.
 Potentially, both steps of the process could be handled by moving to a raspberry pi.